+But companies nowadays have an opportunity to go even deeper.
+With enterprise business intelligence, they can turn the lens back on themselves to reveal any inefficiencies within.
 Companies nowadays have a dizzying array of internal data at their fingertips, from sales forecasts to inventory levels and revenue or cost data.
 Slicing and dicing this data with flexible reporting and ETL processes allows businesses to learn valuable things about themselves.

-The company’s own past data on customer journeys – where users go on the website or mobile devices and what they end up doing – can help create different types of behavioral profiles, called customer segments.
-Once the website learns to recognize a hesitant buyer, it will respond accordingly – directing the customer to a discount offer, for instance.
+Enterprise business intelligence is like the eagle-eyed consultant who swoops in to identify how the firm could improve.
+But big data has also given rise to an entirely new dimension of data analytics based on the real-time processing of customer patterns.
+Now, companies can observe customer behavior as it happens and respond instantly through dynamic webpages.
+The company’s own data on past customer journeys (where users go and what they end up doing) can help to create different types of behavioral profiles, called customer segments.
+Once the website learns to recognize a hesitant buyer, it can respond accordingly – such as directing the customer to a discount offer.

-This form of analytics, we call it Predictive Behavioral Analytics™, will allow companies to offer a user experience that is as personal as interacting with an affable customer service representative.
-In other words, Predictive Behavioral Analytics™ is like having Donald Draper assist every single customer that passes through your website!
+We call this form of analytics Predictive Behavioral Analytics and it allows companies to offer a user experience that is as personal as interacting with an affable customer service representative.
+It’s like having Don Draper assist every single customer that passes through your website.